Aligning Leaders on Growth: How One Firm Chose Its Three Revenue Priorities

 Introduce an objective framework.

-We built a scoring model with weighted factors - materiality, fit, profitability, adoption probability, risk, competitive position, early wins.
+We built a scoring model with specifically-identified weighted factors.
 This replaced gut feelings with structured analysis and gave the team firm standing for debate.

 Engage the team members individually first.

-Two weeks before the meeting, we enabled executives and board members to independently score ten potential initiatives using the framework.
-This step revealed that six of the possibilities had significantly more support than the others, and eliminated the weaker candidates before the live discussion.
+Prior to the meeting, we enabled executives and board members to independently score potential initiatives using the framework.
+This step revealed that some of the possibilities had significantly more support than the others, and eliminated the weaker candidates before the live discussion.

 Structure debate and commitment via a live workshop.